Send me an email View Website View LinkedIn profile +44 7411 484 454 Oxford United Kingdom

 Region of consultancy: Worldwide

 Dr Clement Twumasi is a Senior Medical Statistician at the University of Oxford, Nuffield Department of Medicine (NDM), Experimental Medicine Division, and a Chartered Statistician (CStat) of the Royal Statistical Society.
 He previously worked as a Clinical Trials Statistician at Imperial College London, Postdoctoral Biostatistics Research Assistant at the University of Oxford Department of Statistics, and Biostatistics Research Assistant at the Oxford University Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Science (NDORMS).
 He holds a PhD in Mathematics as a Vice Chancellor’s Scholar at Cardiff University and has extensive experience across medical statistics, infectious disease modelling, agent-based modelling, and data science.
-He is also a statistical consultant and data scientist for AI Rehab LLC (USA).
+He is also a statistical consultant & a data scientist for an international start-up company (on a part-time basis).
 His expertise spans, but is not limited to: Bayesian methods, clinical trials, computational/mathematical biology, simulations, time-series analysis, survival analyses and multi-state Markov modelling, and machine learning.
 Beyond academia, he is committed to promoting statistical education through his free online programming school and well-subscribed YouTube channel (dubbed “Clement Twumasi Educative Channel”), teaching R programming and advanced statistical methods to global audiences.
 In addition to his academic research contributions and publications, he serves as a reviewer for high-impact Q1 journals such as the International Journal of Forecasting (IJF), PLOS One, and PLOS Computational Biology.

 GLMs, GLMMs, and other non-linear models, Clinical trials, Epidemiology, Stochastic Simulation, Classical Bayesian methods and Approximate Bayesian Computation, Forecasting & Backcasting, Predictive Modelling, Survival analysis, Time series analysis, Probability & Statistical inference, Multivariate analysis, Non-parametric statistics, Agent-based Modelling, Infectious Disease Modelling, Exploratory data analysis, Mathematical Biology, and Design and analysis of experiments, Functional Data Analysis, etc.